 All of the Company's operating assets and principal markets of activity are located in the Kingdom of Saudi Arabia.
-The accounting policies of the reportable segments are the same as the Company's accounting policies.
 Segment profit represents the profit earned by each segment without allocation of central administration costs including directors' salaries, non-operating gains and losses in respect of finance costs.
 This is the measure reported to the Company's executives for the purpose of resource allocation and assessment of segment performance.